 “You don’t have to cook fancy or complicated masterpieces—just good food from fresh ingredients.”
 Julia Child

 We all know we should try to have better habits when it comes to food.
 And we know that while juggling kids, work, and life, healthy food can sometimes take a backseat.
-As busy mamas, we end up snacking on goldfish, relying on drive-throughs, and skipping food in favor of packaged items (hello LÄRABAR…).
-If you want to be healthy and raise healthy kids, you have to start with food!
+As busy business owners, we end up snacking on goldfish, relying on drive-throughs, and skipping food in favor of packaged items (hello LÄRABAR…).
+If you want to be healthier, you have to start with food!

-No matter if you have a picky eater, a massive sweet tooth, or no cooking knowledge, these 5 healthier eating tips for busy mamas – no matter your style of eating.
+No matter if you are a picky eater, have a massive sweet tooth, or no cooking knowledge, these 5 healthy eating tips for busy fitness or mom entreprenuers.

 1. Take Small Steps